 In all of my work I allow each project, each venture, to inform the medium that I select to best achieve its aims.
 I use a broad range of media in my work, from graphite and paper, to digital processing codes, steel and cast glass, photography and film, and architectural interventions to name a few among them.
 In all territories, the project behind my work is the ongoing refinement of the craft within the ideas, media, material, space and time that gives the work agency.

-Integral to my life work is my family, my wife, my son, and parents who I love dearly and adventure with as often as I am able; and I suppose also, my other adventures, sailing, surfing, flying and motorcycling.
+Integral to my life work is my family who I love dearly and adventure with as often as I am able; and I suppose also, my other adventures, sailing, surfing, flying and motorcycling.